Mandatory Immunization Requirements for Colorado School of Mines Students

 ALL incoming students MUST submit the following required immunization information through the Mines Health Portal by the above deadlines.

-In order to expedite your registration, please submit this information on the Mines Health Portal, which is accessed via Trailhead.
-Click here to view detailed directions on using the portal.
+To expedite your registration, please submit this information on the Mines Health Portal, which is accessed via Trailhead.
+Click Patient Portal Instructions to view detailed directions on using the portal.
 If you are an incoming student, be sure to claim your Mines account first before accessing the Health Portal.

 - MMR-Measles, Mumps and Rubella vaccine: Two doses are required by the State of Colorado for all students born after 1/1/1957.
-Both doses must be given no more than 4 days before the 1st birthday and at least 28 days apart.
+The first dose must be given no earlier than 4 days before the 1st birthday with at least 28 days between the two vaccines.
 Full dates of immunizations (month/day/year) are required and the document you upload should be in English.
-Please check with your physician, high school, previous university, county office, and/or military to obtain an official copy of your records.
+Please check with your physician, high school, previous university, county office, state immunization registry and/or military to obtain an official copy of your records.
 You may provide a blood titer indicating proof of your immunity to Measles, Mumps and Rubella.
-Medical, religious and personal exemptions are allowed by law; however, in the event of an outbreak, exempted persons may be subject to quarantine and exclusion from school.
+Medical and nonmedical exemptions are allowed by law; however, in the event of an outbreak, exempted persons may be subject to quarantine and exclusion from school.

-- TB Screening Questions: Please complete this required form on the Patient Health Portal.
-If testing is indicated, please upload results.
+- Tuberculosis Questionnaire: Please complete this required form on the Patient Health Portal.
+(Forms tab) If testing is indicated, please upload results.

-- Consent to Treat: Parent/Guardian, please complete this form so that we may treat your student in the event of illness or injury if they are under age 18.
+- If under age 18 – Consent to Treat: Parent/Guardian, please complete this form so that we may treat your student in the event of illness or injury if they are under age 18 as of the first day of class.

 Frequently Asked Questions